Social Icons

 Directed by Brayn Forbes

-My first taste Ira Levin's 1972 book The Stepford Wives was the 2004 remake starring (Nicole Kidman and Matthew Broderick) and it always made me feel that it danced to the same tune as the cult original.
-That is not so, the 1975 film is in the thriller category (although the movie is said to be a thriller/horror, but there is nothing horrific about it).
+My first taste of Ira Levin’s 1972 book The Stepford Wives was the 2004 remake starring Nicole Kidman and Matthew Broderick.
+That version always made me feel like it danced to the same tune as the cult classic original.
+But that’s not the case—the 1975 film is more of a thriller (though it’s often labeled a thriller/horror, there’s nothing particularly horrific about it).

-The movie tells the tale of Joanna Eberhart (Katharine Ross) a young wife and photographer who moves with her husband Walter (Peter Masterson) and two children from New York City to Connecticut suburb of Stepford.
+The story follows Joanna Eberhart (Katharine Ross), a young wife and photographer who moves with her husband, Walter (Peter Masterson), and their two children from New York City to the Connecticut suburb of Stepford.

-Something wasn’t right with the town and Joanna and Bobbie felt a need to get their families out.
+Something is clearly wrong with the town, and Joanna and Bobbie feel an urgent need to get their families out.

-The Stepford Wives is a different movie from the 2004 remake and it is worth seeing.
-Although many sequels were made after this movie, but them and even the remake have had poor ratings.
+The Stepford Wives (1975) is very different from the 2004 remake and is worth watching.
+While many sequels and the remake were made after this film, they’ve all received poor ratings in comparison.

 0 comments: